How to Link a GPO to an OU

 1. Open the Group Policy Management Console (GPMC)

-, and hit Enter. - This opens the Group Policy Management Console, where you can manage GPOs and their links.
+2. This will bring up the Group Policy Management Console, where you can manage your GPOs and their links.

 2. Locate the Target OU